 - Self-isolating due to

 - testing positive for COVID-19

-- self-isolating due to being identified as a contact by the NHS Wales Test Trace Protect service or via the app, where you are not fully vaccinated
+- being identified as a contact by the NHS Wales Test Trace Protect service or via the app, where you are not fully vaccinated

 There is no limit on the number of times eligible employees can benefit from this scheme.

 Employees should contact their manager in their usual way when they cannot come to work.
-You will need to provide any reasonable evidence requested by your manager, as you normally would.
+You will need to provide any reasonable evidence requested by your manager.

-- you are not eligible for this scheme if you will receive full pay when taking time off for COVID-19 related absences
+You are not eligible for this scheme if you will receive full pay when taking time off for the COVID-19 related absences outlined in this guidance

-- you will be eligible for this scheme if the period for which full pay is provided is limited and you have exceeded this
+You will be eligible for this scheme if the period for which full pay is provided is limited and is less than outlined in this guidance.

-- have childcare or carer responsibilities, even if schools or day services have closed due to COVID-19
+- you have childcare or carer responsibilities, even where this relates to COVID-19